Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

 \subsection{Temporal cycles}

-In this section, we prove that in contrast to paths, a Nash equilibrium may fail to exist on a superset temporal cycle.
+In this section, we prove that in contrast to paths, a Nash equilibrium may fail to exist on temporally connected cycles and monotonically shrinking cycles.
 However, enforcing that edges do not disappear over time is enough to guarantee the existence of a Nash equilibrium.